 Last October 31, the 2021 United Nations Climate Change Conference started, tackling various ways on how countries plan to address the looming threat of climate change.
-During the event, electric vehicles (EVs) are expected to take centre stage as one of the various ways countries can mitigate climate change.
+During the event, electric vehicles (EVs) are expected to take center stage as one of the various ways countries can mitigate climate change.

 Also known as COP26, the 2021 edition is the 26th year that the conference parties to the United Nations Framework Convention on Climate Change.
 It is the first time since COP21 that the parties are expected to commit to more robust ambition towards reducing climate change.

-According to United Kingdom Prime Minister Boris Johnson, there are four issues that the event aims to tackle: secure global net-zero by mid-century and keep 1.5°C within reach, mobilise finance to fight climate change, adapt to protect communities and natural habitats, and collaborate to deliver positive results.
+According to United Kingdom Prime Minister Boris Johnson, there are four issues that the event aims to tackle: secure global net-zero by mid-century and keep 1.5°C within reach, mobilize finance to fight climate change, adapt to protect communities and natural habitats, and collaborate to deliver positive results.

 To meet these goals, expanding the use of EVs is being pushed by COP26.
 This push has been going on for years—not just by the United Nations—but by national policies and private sector initiatives as well.